Sohn Kee-chung: Hellenic prize

 For winning the marathon, Sohn was to have received an ancient Corinthian helmet from the 8th century BC, which was discovered at Olympia, Greece, and later purchased by a newspaper in Athens to give as an Olympic award.
 However, the IOC believed that presenting such a valuable gift to a runner would violate its amateur rules.
 The helmet was placed in a Berlin museum and remained there for 50 years.
 It was finally presented to Sohn in 1986.
-Sohn donated the helmet to the National Museum of Korea, which designated it as the 904th and only Western National Treasure.
+Sohn donated the helmet to the National Museum of Korea, which designated it as the 904th and only Western Treasure.
 There was initially a plan to award replicas of this helmet to the winners of the 2006 Sohn Kee-chung marathon, but they eventually got only a chance to wear a replica.

 Later life

+Sohn was the team manager for the Korea at the 1948 and 1952 Summer Olympics and was the nation's flag bearer in the London 1948 opening ceremony.
 Sohn spent the remainder of his career in South Korea coaching other notable runners such as Suh Yun-Bok, the winner of the Boston Marathon in 1947; Ham Kee-Yong, winner of the Boston Marathon in 1950; and Hwang Young-Cho, who was the gold medalist of the 1992 Summer Olympics marathon, and whom Sohn Kee-chung especially went to Barcelona to see.
 Sohn also became the Vice Chairman of the Korean Sport & Olympic Committee.
 At the 1988 Summer Olympics in Seoul, he was given the honor of carrying the Olympic torch in the stadium during the opening ceremony.